Health Library

 Cast Removal

-After healing takes place your child may have elbow stiffness that lasts for three to four weeks after the cast is removed.
+After the elbow is healed, your child may have elbow stiffness that lasts for three to four weeks after the cast is removed.
 Children often hold their arm for the first few hours after their cast is removed due to elbow stiffness.
-The stiffness usually goes away spontaneously within a month after cast removal.
+The stiffness usually goes away on its own within a month after cast removal.

 Pin Removal

-Elbow pins are usually removed in the office in a matter of seconds.
+Elbow pins are removed in the office.
 Although patients may be anxious or cry, the pain is minimal or not painful at all.
-We usually place an ace wrap over the pin sites, which can be replaced with a band-aid the next day.
+Patients may begin working on range of motion activities as tolerated with normal activities at home.

 Physical therapy is usually not necessary.
-Patients are allowed to swim once the skin pin holes have closed up (usually one to two days after cast removal), and your child can play sports once they have near full motion (approximately one to four weeks after cast removal).
+Patients are allowed to swim once the skin pin holes have closed, which is usually within 36 hours.
+Water therapy is a great way to improve range of motion.
+Your child can play sports once they have near full motion (approximately one to four weeks after cast removal).

 Follow-Up